 Unfortunately, not getting a good night’s sleep can affect a child’s mood and behaviour during the day, leading to school and discipline problems.
 Sleeping studies have showed that less sleep at night means more behavioural problems during the day, poor sleep in children with bad grades in classes such as maths, reading and writing and some studies show that sleep disturbed children have more depressive symptoms and anxiety disorders.

-If your child has insomnia, here are things you can do:
+If your child is having difficulty in getting to sleep, staying asleep or has early morning waking, here are things you can do:

 Do these Sunflower stories resonate with you?